genugraha/Nusantara-Ligand-DB/README.md

 * **Comprehensive Metadata:** The `3D Database of Secondary Metabolites of Indonesian Biodiversity.xlsx` provides complete SMILES and analytical data.

 ## Usage and Citation
 This data infrastructure is provided as an open-source tool to elevate Indonesian biodiversity into global bioinformatics standards.
-If you use this database in your research, please cite the DOI (provided via Zenodo) and our related publications.
+If you use this database in your research, please cite the DOI (10.5281/zenodo.22127902) and our related publications.